TheNarratorsFrevor/Etherdesk/README.md

 > tmux/.tmux.local.conf:379 if you want tmux status bar enabled (it gets enabled by default when you open vim for the first time in tmux)

 Hopefully thats it.
-## Refrences
-Here are the list of repos that i reused/forked

 ## Development

 Want to contribute?
 Great!